imranhasan22/handbook_imran/android.md

        }
    });
 ```
 The `simple_list_item_1` layout is defined in the Android SDK.
 You don't need to create or modify it.
 You can directly use it in your adapters.
 It consists of a single TextView element that is used to display the text of each item in the list.
-It's the layout for list item, you can use your own layout also
+It's the layout for list item, you can use your own layout also.
 ## ScrollView
 A view group that allows the view hierarchy placed within it to be scrolled vertically.
 ## HorizontalScrollView